YongceLi/interactive-decision-support-system/dataset_builder/README.md

 1. Loads Bay Area zip codes from `dataset_builder/bay_area_zip.csv`
 2. Iterates over all make/model combinations in `data/safety_data.db`
-3. Fetches up to 50 vehicles per model, balanced between new and used listings when possible
+3. Fetches every available Bay Area listing per model, balancing new and used requests
 4. Restricts all API requests to the Bay Area zip codes
 5. Stores the deduplicated (by VIN) results in `data/california_vehicles.db`